UCSB: 2024 Requirements, Scores & GPAs | CampusReel

 |-

-As you can see from the data above, UC Santa Barbara is difficult to get into.
-Not only should you be aiming for a 3.15 but also SAT scores around 1255.
+As you can see from the data above, University of California-Santa Barbara is exceptionally difficult to get into.
+Not only should you be aiming for a 4.12 but also SAT scores around 1255.
+Getting into University of California-Santa Barbara is no easy feat and you will need to set yourself apart with more than just numbers and data.
+Read on to learn how.

-Now you know where you need to be for getting into UC Santa Barbara from a grade and test score perspective.
+Now you know where you need to be for getting into University of California-Santa Barbara from a grade and test score perspective.
 Let’s quickly outline what else you’ll need to provide for your application to get reviewed, and then we’ll move onto the most important section: differentiating your app.

 |Recommendations